dylstuart/streaming_asr/Optimizations.md

 The model hidden dimension is 512, with a 4x expansion in the feedforward block.
 For 20 layers and 640 frames of context, this is 12.5MiB of K,V cache.
 However, the beam search width is a multiplier on the K,V cache size, as we (naively) must keep the cache live for each path in the tree of the beam search.
 Nevertheless, even with a `beam_width` of 10 used in the notebook, the additional overall bandwidth requirements are still unlikely to be a significant bottleneck (Additional 0.76GiB/s).

+### Low hanging fruit
+Some quick options to try in different optimization scenarios include batching across the chunks, however since this model uses overlapping chunks in an autoregressive manner (`T_i` depends on `T_i-1`), this is not applicable here.

+Compiling the model with torch.compile() can optimize the model via operator fusion, optimized kernel selection etc. I tried this by adding `decoder = torch.compile(decoder)`, and saw no meaningful difference (i.e. average chunk latency difference in the noise), and most optional arguments for torch.compile() are for GPU inference.

 ## Mixed/Reduced Precision Inference

 Naive casting, using torch.amp (below), incurred an overhead (~2x performance loss) as the casting itself incurs significant latency.